We’ve all heard the stories.

 Trends are all around us if we’re looking for them.
 And as growth marketers, there are two types specific of trends that we need to pay attention to.

 First, you should look for trends in marketing tactics and strategy.
 A good example would be the popularity of TikTok at the moment.
 Whatever your personal views are regarding the platform, there’s no denying that it is capturing a lot of attention right now.

 The brands that jumped on the TikTok trend early are seeing the benefits.

 Secondly, you should look for more general trends in society as a whole.
 While they might not be marketing-related, you can often adapt your marketing strategies based on what is changing in the world.

 A good example of this type of trend would be the popularity of online streaming platforms like Netflix and Disney+ right now, vs. the decline of the traditional movie theater experience.

-While not marketing-specific, this trend might help you adapt your marketing campaigns in a way that appeals to a larger audience that is more likely
+While not marketing-specific, this trend might help you adapt your marketing campaigns in a way that appeals to a larger audience.

 If you want to spot trends, here are some resources to do it: